Apply For a Grant

 - If you have applied through this online portal before, you will be able to log into your previous application and make changes to it for a new grant cycle, or you can click "copy/rollover an application" to revise a previous draft.

-- General Grant (Deadline March 17) This grant has no issue focus, and is open to any organization which fits our basic criteria, region-wide.
-Project Manager: Kylie Gursky
+- General Grant (Deadline March 19) -- One-year grant.
+This grant has no issue focus, and is open to any organization which fits our basic criteria, region-wide.
+Project Manager: Yasmeen Perez

-- Gender Justice (Deadline April 17) -- This grant will focus on community organizing at the intersection of gender, race, and sexuality, which works for a world where all people -- especially women, girls, and gender-variant people -- are able to identify and express their gender and sexual orientation without fear, discrimination or harm, and have the economic, social, and political power and resources to make healthy decisions for themselves, their families and their communities in all areas of their lives.
-New this year.
-Project Manager: Mijo Lee
+- Gender Justice (Deadline March 19) -- Two-year grant.
+This grant will focus on community organizing at the intersection of gender, race, and sexuality, which works for a world where all people -- especially women, girls, and gender-variant people -- are able to identify and express their gender and sexual orientation without fear, discrimination or harm, and have the economic, social, and political power and resources to make healthy decisions for themselves, their families and their communities in all areas of their lives.
+Project Manager: Magan Do

-- Economic Justice (Deadline October 15) -- We define “economic justice” broadly, to include work that addresses the root causes of economic inequity and injustice (as defined by the impacted communities) using community-led solutions to build on existing power among its members (ie. workers, families, faith communities etc.) to advocate for and create thriving communities.
-Project Manager: Karen Toering
+- Economic Justice (Deadline October 15) -- Two-year grant.
+We define “economic justice” broadly, to include work that addresses the root causes of economic inequity and injustice (as defined by the impacted communities) using community-led solutions to build on existing power among its members (ie. workers, families, faith communities etc.) to advocate for and create thriving communities.
+Project Manager: Rebecca Allen

 Other Funding Opportunities: